 On August 18, 2016, the Organization entered into a demand unsecured revolving line of credit agreement with Rollstone Bank and Trust which permits the Organization to borrow up to \$250,000.
-The line of credit provides for interest at The Wall Street Journal Prime Rate less .25% (effective rates of 3.25% at June 30, 2020 and 5.25% at June 30, 2019).
+The line of credit provides for interest at The Wall Street Journal Prime Rate less .25% (effective rates of 3.0% at June 30, 2021 and 3.25% at June 30, 2020).
 The line of credit agreement expired on August 18, 2017.
 The line of credit was extended through November 30, 2017, and again through November 30, 2018, under the same terms and conditions of the previous agreement.
-On November 30, 2018, the line of credit was renewed through November 30, 2019 and again through November 30, 2020.
+On November 30, 2018, the line of credit was renewed through November 30, 2020 and again through November 30, 2021.
 The Organization may prepay outstanding revolving loans under the agreement in whole or in part at any time without premium or penalty.
 The line of credit agreement contains, among other covenants, the maintenance of a debt service coverage ratio, as defined, of at least 1.00 to 1.
 In addition, the agreement provides that the line of credit be brought to a zero balance for 30 consecutive days annually during the term of the agreement.
-As June 30, 2020, the Organization has made payments of \$250,000 and borrowings of \$250,000 under the line of credit agreement.
-The balance outstanding as of June 30, 2020 is \$250,000.
-As of June 30, 2019, the Organization has made payments of \$150,000 and borrowings of \$250,000 under the line of credit agreement.
-The balance outstanding as of June 30, 2019 was \$250,000.
+During the year ended June 30, 2021, the Organization has made payments of \$250,000 under the line of credit agreement.
+As of June 30, 2021 there were no amounts outstanding on this line of credit.
+As of June 30, 2020, the Organization has made payments of \$250,000 and borrowings of \$250,000 under the line of credit agreement.
+The balance outstanding as of June 30, 2021 and 2020 was \$0 and \$250,000, respectively.

-Note 10 - Transactions with related parties
+Note 11 - Transactions with related parties

 Fitchburg State University and the Foundation render certain administrative services to the Organization.
-For the years ended June 30, 2020 and 2019, these services with a value of \$9,650 and \$10,612, respectively, have been recognized as contribution in kind income in the accompanying statements of activities in accordance with FASB guidance.
+For the years ended June 30, 2021 and 2020, these services with a value of \$10,197 and \$9,650, respectively, have been recognized as contribution in kind income in the accompanying statements of activities in accordance with FASB guidance.

-Repairs and maintenance expense in the accompanying 2020 and 2019 statements of activities includes \$21,740 and \$21,740, respectively, paid to Fitchburg State University for maintenance services provided to the Organization for the real estate used for student housing.
-At June 30, 2020 and 2019, none of the balance remained unpaid.
+Repairs and maintenance expense in the accompanying 2021 and 2020 statements of activities includes \$0 and \$21,740, respectively, paid to Fitchburg State University for maintenance services provided to the Organization for the real estate used for student housing.
+At June 30, 2021 and 2020, none of the balance remained unpaid.

 From time to time, the Foundation makes advances to the Organization to assist with the financing of its acquisitions of real estate properties located in Fitchburg, Massachusetts.
 The advances do not have any specified repayment provisions and due dates and are noninterest-bearing except to the extent that they are funded from the proceeds of draws on the Foundation's working capital line of credit.
 In those instances, the Foundation charges interest to the Organization at a rate equivalent to the Foundation's borrowing rate on its working capital line of credit agreement.
-At June 30, 2020 and 2019, the effective interest rate was 0% and 5.50% per annum, respectively.
-Interest expense incurred by the Organization on advances amounted to \$0 and \$10,339 in fiscal 2020 and 2019, respectively.
-As of June 30, 2020 and 2019, there was no accrued interest payable to the Foundation.
-During fiscal 2020, no advances were made to the Organization.
-During fiscal 2019, the Foundation made advances of \$150,000 to the Organization.
-As of June 30, 2020 and 2019, there were no outstanding advances payable to the Foundation.
+At June 30, 2021 and 2020, the effective interest rate was 3.25% and 0% per annum, respectively.
+Interest expense incurred by the Organization on advances amounted to \$1,558 and \$0 in fiscal 2021 and 2020, respectively.
+As of June 30, 2021 and 2020, there was no accrued interest payable to the Foundation.
+During fiscal 2021, an advance of \$250,000 was made to the Organization and repaid in January 2021.
+During fiscal 2020, the Foundation made no advances to the Organization.
+As of June 30, 2021 and 2020, there were no outstanding advances payable to the Foundation.